 It is possible to buy and sell stock in the same day; in fact, some people use this strategy to earn a living.
 Buying stock at the beginning of the day and selling that same stock later in the day is often called a round trip.
 Investors who continuously buy and sell stock in the same day are called day traders.
 Although day trading is usually done by professional investors, advancement in technology has enabled causal traders to use this strategy.

-The Securities and Exchange Commission defines the pattern of day trading as four or more day trades within five trading days.
-According to the SEC, "Under the rules of NYSE and the Financial Industry Regulatory Authority, customers who are deemed 'pattern day traders' must have at least $25,000 in their accounts and can only trade in margin accounts."
+The Securities and Exchange Commission defines the 'pattern of day trading' as four or more day trades within five trading days.
+By the rules of the New York Stock Exchange and the Financial Industry Regulatory Authority, customers who engage in pattern day trading must have at least $25,000 in their accounts, and can only trade in margin accounts.
 If a trader does not meet these requirements and is classified as a day trader, his account will be frozen for 90 days.

 In addition to potentially being a very profitable strategy, day trading also comes with two major benefits: quick exits and quick results.
 Because trades are made in such small time frames, it is harder to generate large amounts of losses that result from sitting out.
 Therefore, quick exits limit the total amount lost.
 In addition, quick gains not only help generate cash much more quickly but they also force the trader to gather experience much faster.

-Because of the nature of day trading, some consider it Wall Street's form of gambling.
+Because of the nature of day trading, some consider it Wall Street's form of gambling reports Wallstreet.com.
 Even though quick exits limit losses, the high volume and unpredictability of the stock market usually leads to major losses.
-The SEC states that, "Day traders typically suffer severe financial losses in their first months of trading, and many never graduate to profit-making status."
+According the SEC, day traders typically suffer severe financial losses in their first months of trading, and many never graduate to profit-making status.
 It is estimated that most day traders fail before they truly are able to learn how to be successful at it.

 History of Day Trading